aravind7lee/Ecommerce-Reactt/README.md

 ```bash
 npm run json-server
 ```
-This will start the fake REST API on `http://localhost:3001`
+This will start the REST API on `http://localhost:3001`

 #### Terminal 2: Start React Development Server
 ```bash